yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 ## Work Ethics
-Academic research requires dedication and a strong work ethic.
+Academic research demands dedication and a strong work ethic.
 While I value flexibility, consistent engagement is crucial.
-I don't focus on the number of hours you work each week.
-What matters is that the work is done rigorously and creatively.
+Rather than focusing on the number of hours worked each week, it is essential that the work is conducted rigorously and creatively, which can be achieved through strong motivation and taking ownership of your research.

 One of the key advantages of academic research is the flexibility to choose your working hours.
-Therefore, I don't mind when you work, but I ask that you try to be in the office or lab for at least half of each working day.
-This fosters a supportive research environment with me and your lab mates and ensures you are present for seminars and meetings.
+Therefore, I am flexible about when you work, but I ask that you be present in the office or lab for at least half of each working day.
+This fosters a supportive research environment with both me and your lab mates and ensures that you are available for ad-hoc meetings necessary for collaborative research.

 I believe that a balanced life is essential for productivity, health, and happiness.
-I encourage all my group members to maintain a balanced lifestyle.
-As a research mentor, I am always open to hearing your concerns and sharing my experiences to help you maintain your passion and purpose.
+I encourage all members of my group to maintain a balanced lifestyle.
+As a research mentor, I am always open to hearing your concerns and sharing my experiences to help you sustain your passion and purpose.

 ## Absences & Vacations
 Occasional absences for personal reasons, such as family events or short trips, are understandable.
 Please inform me if you'll be away for more than a day.
 All group members are entitled to up to three weeks of vacation per year.
 Please coordinate extended absences with me in advance to avoid conflicts.
 If you need additional time off, please discuss it with me.